HAOYUAN521/Custom-loss-function-for-Interval-prediction/README.md

 ## Getting Started
 ### Data load
-The ten benchmarking dataset that were used in this paper are from the following three websites:
+The ten benchmarking dataset that were used in this paper can be found from the following three websites:
 https://www.kaggle.com
 https://archive.ics.uci.edu
 https://www.openml.org